fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 3. Code duplication
 Several of the test steps are repeated and duplicated between tests, such as clicking on specific links and filling out form data.

 The purpose and requirements of the tests were to test the features of the website.
-However despite making several adequately correct decisions, the resulting test suite is unstable.
+However, despite making several adequately correct decisions, the resulting test suite is unstable.
 Here are some ways to expose the instability(flakiness) of these tests:
 1. Put an @Ignore on the first test and run the second one only The second test will fail on the line of code: userName.sendKeys(purchaseEmail); because purchaseEmail has not been defined by the first test.